IBM/BluePic/README.md

 - [Build a server-side Swift application using the Kitura command-line interface](https://developer.ibm.com/swift/2017/10/30/kitura-cli/)

 ## Privacy Notice
 The BluePic-Server application includes code to track deployments to [IBM Cloud](https://www.ibm.com/cloud/) and other Cloud Foundry platforms.
-The following information is sent to [Deployment Tracker](https://github.com/IBM-bluemix/cf-deployment-tracker-service) and [Metrics collector](https://github.com/IBM/metrics-collector-service) service on each deployment:
+The following information is sent to the [Metrics collector](https://github.com/IBM/metrics-collector-service) service on each deployment:

 * Swift project code version (if provided)
 * Swift project repository URL